D-lucasdevil/D.I.V.I.D.E./docs/viking.md

  **Psychological Conditioning**
 B.E.R.S.E.R.K. units are emotionally dulled, but not mindless.
 Hesitation is purged through intense neural-loop indoctrination.
 Loyalty is to the mission alone — not survival, not ethics, not restraint.

+**Psychological Depth**:
+As the Berserker Squad continues their missions, the shadow of loss hangs over them.
+But there is a comfort in knowing that if they fall, they too will be greeted by 'Death's Dream.'
+It gives them the strength to charge into battle with resolve, for death is no longer something to fear, but a beautiful, final reward.

 ---

 #### Deployment Criteria